apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/kubernetes.md

 > Because of the commercial license, we cannot directly use the driver of Oracle.
 >
-> If you want to add Oracle datasource, you can build a new image based on the `apache/dolphinscheduler` image as follows.
+> If you want to add Oracle datasource, you can build a new image based on the `apache/dolphinscheduler` image follow the following instructions:

 1. Download the Oracle driver [ojdbc8.jar](https://repo1.maven.org/maven2/com/oracle/database/jdbc/ojdbc8/) (such as `ojdbc8-19.9.0.0.jar`)